About

 Hey fellow nature lovers,

-I’m a conservation and taxidermy historian who writes about wildlife economics.
+I’m a wildlife conservation strategist, and conservation and taxidermy historian who writes about wildlife economics.
 I’ve been crazy about animals, history and the outdoors since I was little.
 I’ve worked for museums, aquariums, been a white water and kayak outfitter and guide, and even worked in a butcher shop to see if that would curb my interest in meat (it did not).
-I’ve got a bevy of outdoor pursuits I indulge in whenever possible like timber sports, camping, hunting, horseback riding, shooting sports, and anything that happens on the water.
+I’ve got a bevy of outdoor pursuits I indulge in whenever possible like timber sports, archery, hunting, horseback riding, shooting sports, and anything that happens on the water.

-Now that I’ve turned more academic in my dotage, I want to share what I’ve been working on for the last 10+ years.
-I love that I get to travel the country in hopes of inspiring activism for wildlife and wild land conservation.
-I speak at schools, businesses, private events, outdoor retreats, and give tours of natural history museum dioramas (mostly in NYC, but also Denver and LA).
-The more that people feel personally connected to nature the more they want to see it thrive.
-I’m hoping my passion for animals, history, and the outdoors can motivate people into not only becoming more involved in the natural world, but give them a better understanding of their place in it.
+Now that I’ve turned more academic in my dotage, I want to share what I’ve been working on for the last 15+ years.
+I love that I get to travel the country to talk about wildlife and wildland conservation.
+I speak at universities, businesses, private events, outdoor retreats, and to anyone who will listen.
+The more people feel personally connected to nature, the more they want to see it thrive.
+I’m hoping my work can motivate people into not only becoming more involved in the natural world, but give them a better understanding of their place in it.
 At the very least you’ll have new cocktail party stories.

 Thanks for stopping by!